A framework for the local information dynamics of distributed computation in complex systems: Information Transfer

+For CAs the set of causal information contributors to $X_i$ is the neighborhood $\vec{V}^r_i$ of $X_i$, and for the complete transfer entropy we condition on this set except for the source $X_{i-j}$: $\vec{V}^r_i \setminus X_{i-j}$.
+At time step $n$ this set has joint value $\vec{v}^{r}_{i,j,n}$, giving the following expression for the local complete transfer entropy in CAs \cite{liz08a}:

 Again, the most correct form is $t^{c}(i,j,n+1)$ in the limit $k \rightarrow \infty$.
 In deterministic systems (e.g. CAs), complete conditioning renders $t^{c}(i,j,n) \geq 0$ because the source can only add information about the outcome of the destination.
-Calculations conditioned on no other information contributors (as in \eq{localTeLattice})) are labeled as \textit{apparent} transfer entropy.
-Local apparent transfer entropy $t(i,j,n)$ may be either positive or negative, with negative values occurring where (given the destination's history) the source element is actually misleading about the next state of the destination.